-The Cagliari part of the beach is divided into 'stops', stemming from tram stops, which were replaced by buses in modern times.
-The 'first stop' has a very shallow seabed, the 'second' and 'third' are the place in which the historic establishments of D'Aquila and Lido are located, the public security forces are at the 'fourth' stop, while from the 'fifth', where the Spanish tower stands, to the end of the line, there is a vast stretch of 'free' beach.
-The boundary with the coastline of Quartu is La Bussola, named after a restaurant establishmentwhich was active in the past.
-From here, the free beach continues on with a series of welcoming and well-equipped establishments.
+The extension of the beach is evenly divided along the four kilometres or so of the Quartu coast and the four forming part of Cagliari, split according to the stops of the tram that has since been replaced by buses in more recent times.
+The 'first stop' has a very shallow seabed, the 'second' and 'third' are the place in which the historic establishments of D'Aquila and Lido are located, the law enforcement agencies are at the 'fourth' stop, while from the 'fifth', where the Spanish tower stands, to the end of the line, there is a vast stretch of 'free' beach.
+The border with the coastline of Quartu is La Bussola, the name of which comes from an establishment that is no longer in operation.
+From here, the free beach alternates with welcoming and well-equipped beach establishments.